1 October 1944

 With dryer weather maintaining the roads was improving

 proportionately.
-Major Reagan received a visit by Col. Keller of Group
+Major Reagan received a visit by Col. Keller of

-near Agincourt which was sagging due to heavier traffic loads then bridge
+reinforced bridge near Agincourt which was sagging due to heavier

-was classified for.
+traffic loads then bridge was classified for.
 Lt.
-McGlinchey, "A" Company C.O., experimented building
+McGlinchey, "A"

-roads of German pierced plank.
-Several officers with Group attended flame
+Several officers with Group attended flame thrower demonstration

 29 October 1944

-Each reserve company in turn have given first and second
+Each reserve company in turn have given first and second echelon

-echelon maintenance to all their vehicles.
+maintenance to all their vehicles.
 Usual road efforts continued.

-Passes for EM to Nancy were enjoyed, though earlier darkness shortened
+Passes for EM to Nancy were enjoyed, though earlier darkness

-the daylight hours.
+shortened the daylight hours.

 30 October 1944

-Emphasis throughout the unit was being placed on maintenance
+Emphasis throughout the unit was being placed on maintenance of

-Cpl.
-Pitts, was constructed in the 1-ton cargo trailer.
-A morale boost
+photographer, Cpl.
+Pitts, was constructed in the 1-ton cargo

-was given the battalion, when 80 passes were issued to a show, featuring
+trailer.
+A morale boost was given the battalion, when 80 passes

-Marlene Dietrich.
-Interest was shown in headquarters of a German rocket
+shown in headquarters of a German rocket firing weapon, discovered

-firing weapon, discovered in newly captured areas.
+in newly captured areas.

 31 October 1944

-All Bn. vehicles were being checked for anti-freeze,
+All Bn. vehicles were being checked for anti-freeze, as freezing

-assault practice, using rockets and flamethrowers against concrete positions.
+additional assault practice, using rockets and flamethrowers

-A guard was placed at Treadway Bridge dump near Pettoncourt by "C" Company.
+against concrete positions.
+A guard was placed at Treadway Bridge

-Halloween was also noted by "C" Company with bridge near Agincourt and
+"C" Company with bridge near Agincourt and Lt.
+Halstrom being the

-Lt.
-Halstrom being the butt of a practical joke by Lt.
-Sparling. |
+butt of a practical joke by Lt.
+Sparling.